-6.9.3 Enable Splunk log forwarding
+6.10.3 Enable Splunk log forwarding

 Once the Splunk instance is setup, follow the instructions to install Splunk logic in the Kubernetes cluster to forward logs to Splunk.
-This blog post is a useful resources to understand the log collection and configuration options.
+This blog post94 is a useful resources to understand the log collection and configuration options.

+'''

-''' git clone https://github.com/splunk/splunk-connect-for-kubernetes.git cd splunk-connect-for-kubernetes/helm-chart/splunk-connect-for-kubernetes '''
+git clone https://github.com/splunk/splunk-connect-for-kubernetes.git cd splunk-connect-for-kubernetes/helm-chart/splunk-connect-for-kubernetes edit values.yaml

+'''